 - Attend networking events and keep a business card to hand

 Got your own tips for getting headhunted or finding your dream job?
+Got questions about how to improve your job search?
 Share them in the comments below!